Home » Central Catalonia » A beautiful beginner-friendly hike in Montserrat: La Roca Foradada

 A beautiful beginner-friendly hike in Montserrat: La Roca Foradada

-If you observe Montserrat from its north face, chances are that you’ll see one of its most characteristic rocks: La Foradada.
+If you observe Montserrat from its north face, you’ll see one of its most characteristic rocks: Roca Foradada.
 The main feature of this rock is its huge triangular hole, and the good news is there’s a lovely hike that will lead you to this beautiful natural viewpoint.

-In this guide, we share everything you need to know to hike to La Foradada, from how long the trail is to some cool facts about it.
+In this guide, we share everything you need to know to hike to Roca Foradada (a.k.a.
+La Foradada), from the length of the trail to some cool facts about it.

 Technical details